Princess Protection Program: Production

-Filming took place in Puerto Rico from March 14, 2008 to April 18, 2008 and it is the first Disney Channel Original Movie filmed in Puerto Rico.
-School scenes as well as homecoming scenes were filmed at Colegio San Ignacio de Loyola and Colegio San José in San Juan and lake scenes were filmed at the Loíza Lake in Trujillo Alto.
-The Serralles Castle in Ponce was used for interior and exterior castle scenes while the interior courtyard of Casa de España in the Old San Juan was used for both coronation scenes.
+Filming took place in Puerto Rico from March 14, 2008, to April 18, 2008, and it is the first Disney Channel Original Movie filmed in Puerto Rico.
+School scenes as well as homecoming scenes were filmed at Colegio San Ignacio de Loyola and Colegio San José in San Juan and lake scenes were filmed at the Carraizo Lake in Trujillo Alto.
+Castillo Serrallés in Ponce was used for interior and exterior castle scenes while the interior courtyard of Casa de España in the Old San Juan was used for both coronation scenes.